Turkey downs drone as Syria launches Aleppo offensive

 Turkey has already complained of Russian warplanes violating its air apace along the border with Syria earlier this month.

-The Russian Defence Ministry said later on Friday it had established direct contact with the Turkish military to avoid incidents with flights near the border, Interfax news agency reported.
+The Russian Defense Ministry said later on Friday it had established direct contact with the Turkish military to avoid incidents with flights near the border, Interfax news agency reported.

-Russia had set up a hotline between a base used by its air force in Syria and the Israeli air force command centre to coordinate on Syria flights.
+Russia had set up a hotline between a base used by its air force in Syria and the Israeli air force command center to coordinate on Syria flights.

 The ministry also said it had agreed the technical details for an agreement with the United States on flight safety over Syria and a final memorandum would be signed soon.